 Price is a key marketing tool feature to earn profit and meeting customers’ needs.
-It is the cost of a product or service after thorough research, in-depth understanding and risk-taking phase of complex calculation.
+It is the cost of a product or service after thorough research, in-depth understanding, and the risk-taking phase of complex calculation.

 Pricing Strategy in The Hotel Industry’s Perspectives